 - Child life specialists to help patients and families cope with a hospital stay through education and play

 - Clinical assistants who are available to help support families and connect them to resources available at Children's Colorado

 How long will my child be in the PICU?

 How long your child will be in intensive care depends on their diagnosis and severity of their condition.
 Some of our families are here for as few as one or two days, while others may need to stay longer.
 Our pediatric critical care team will develop an individualized plan for your child and provide continuous updates to help you understand what to expect.

 When compared to national averages for similar pediatric ICUs, patients in our PICU spend less time than expected in intensive care.
 This demonstrates the effective and efficient care we proudly provide.

 We work closely with families and provide tools and resources to help make a sometimes difficult hospital stay go as smoothly as possible.
 Our social workers, child life specialists, spiritual caregivers, volunteers and patient advocates are available to support both patients and families during a stay in the PICU.
-Additionally, the Family Resource Center at Children's Colorado provides a home-away-from-home for parents and guardians while their child is in the hospital.
+Additionally, the Family Resource Center at Children's Colorado, Anschutz Medical Campus and the Ronald McDonald Family Room at Children's Colorado, Colorado Springs provide a home-away-from-home for parents and guardians while their child is in the hospital.

 Learn all the ways we provide family-centered care.

 Why choose Children's Colorado for pediatric intensive care?

 At Children's Colorado, we are deeply committed to providing the safest and most effective care possible for patients facing critical illness.
 Our quality improvement team works relentlessly to reduce complications of ICU care and to improve critical care practices.
 Additionally, we lead cutting-edge critical care research both nationally and locally and provide children the most advanced treatments available.